RobustFormer: Noise-Robust Pre-training for images and videos: Methods

-We calculate these segregated components similar to \ref{eq:dwt3d} and omit $\mathbf{Q_H}$ and $\mathbf{K_H}$.
-Note we also omit dwt computation for $\mathbf{V}$, so that the attention computation can attend to some useful high level components from $\mathbf{V}$ (that are omitted in $\mathbf{Q}$ and $\mathbf{K})$ in the input, as shown in Figure \ref{fig:frame}.
+We calculate these segregated components similar to eq (\ref{eq:DWT3d}) and omit $\mathbf{Q_H}$ and $\mathbf{K_H}$.
+Note that we also omit DWT computation for $\mathbf{V}$, so that the attention computation can attend to some useful high level components from $\mathbf{V}$ (that are omitted in $\mathbf{Q}$ and $\mathbf{K})$ in the input, as shown in Figure \ref{fig:frame}.
 With this we can avoid performing additional IDWT step as in \cite{wu2024waveformer} which makes the architecture complicated and computationally intensive.

-We finally perform our attention score computation as follows:
+We finally compute our attention score as follows:

-The backward function is defined for each dwt computation similar to 3D dwt computation.
+The backward function is defined for each DWT computation similar to 3D DWT computation.

-With this we create various configurations of Robustformer that involves various operations over DWT blocks. \textbf{RF-A} indicates Robustformer with dwt averaging, \textbf{RF-AA} refers to averaging as well as dwt attention as mentioned in \ref{eq:attention}.
-Similarly we define \textbf{RF-O}, \textbf{RF-OA}, \textbf{RF-C} and \textbf{RF-CA} for omit, omit using dwt attention, concat and concat using dwt attention.
+With this we create various configurations of RobustFormer that involves various operations over DWT blocks. \textbf{RF-A} indicates RobustFormer with DWT averaging, \textbf{RF-AA} refers to averaging as well as DWT attention to every attention layer as mentioned in \ref{eq:attention}.
+Similarly we define \textbf{RF-O}, \textbf{RF-OA}, \textbf{RF-C} and \textbf{RF-CA} for omit, omit using DWT attention, concat and concat using DWT attention.